1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Timeline: Days 28 to 45 of escrow

 The buyer does a final walk-through 24 to 72 hours before closing to confirm the home is in the agreed condition.
 You sign the closing documents at the title company (or via a mobile notary if remote).
-Funds disburse, title transfers, and the keys change hands.
+Funds are disbursed, titles transfer, and the keys change hands.

 Closing day for sellers commonly involves about 15 to 30 minutes of signing.
 Sellers typically receive proceeds by wire 24 to 48 hours after close, depending on the title company and your bank.

-If you are thinking about selling a home in Maricopa, AZ, the first call is free, and there is no obligation.
+If you are thinking about selling a home in Maricopa, AZ, your first call is free with no obligation.
 Call 520-838-8037 to talk with the James Sanson Team about your specific situation, timeline, and price range.
 We start with the initial consultation in Step 1 above.

 Get matched with the right Maricopa specialist in 60 seconds